-Compensation and benefits primarily include base salary, sales commission and other compensation and benefits of the Group's relationship managers, who directly contribute to the Group's revenues generation activities, such as distribution of fund products and insurance products.
+For wealth management and asset management service, compensation and benefits primarily include base salary, sales commission and other compensation and benefits of the Group's relationship managers, who directly contribute to the Group's revenues generation activities, such as distribution of fund products and insurance products.
+For health management service, compensation and benefit consist of expenditures incurred in the generation of the Group's revenues, includes but not limited to salaries and welfare paid to physicians, nurses, purchase of medical consumables, depreciation and amortization, rental, and fees paid to third-party service providers.